 - 1. Pay in full online, in person, or by mail.
-(Anoka-Ramsey does not accept credit card payment by phone).

-- Online: Go to How to pay tuition and fees

-Select Online Payment Options.

-Submit your payment through your student account using

-Visa, MasterCard, Discover, or E-Check.

-- In-person: The Business Office accepts cash, check, money order, Visa, MasterCard or Discover.

-- By mail: Print your billing statement from your student account, clearly print your Student ID on your check and mail both to the Business Office at least five business days before the payment deadline:

-- a.
-Cambridge Campus

-300 Spirit River Dr S,

-Cambridge, MN 55008

-- b.
-Coon Rapids Campus

-11200 Mississippi Blvd NW,

-Coon Rapids, MN 55433

-- 2. Apply for a payment plan online:

-- Go to http://www.anokaramsey.edu/money/howpay.aspx
+(Anoka-Ramsey does not accept credit card payment by phone.) - Online: Go to Pay Your Tuition, log into eServices, and submit payment using Visa, MasterCard, Discover, or E-Check. - In-person: The Business Office accepts cash, check, money order, Visa or MasterCard - By mail: Print the billing statement from within the student account, clearly print Student ID on the check and mail both to the Business Office at least five business days before the payment deadline: - a.
+Cambridge Campus, 300 Spirit River Dr S, Cambridge, MN 55008 - b.
+Coon Rapids Campus, 11200 Mississippi Blvd NW, Coon Rapids, MN 55433 - 2.
+Apply for a payment plan online: - Go to Pay Your Tuition, and log into eServices. - Select Bills & Payments on the left side menu - Select Payment Plan in the left side menu - Click the Select button in the desired institution and term.

-- Under payment plan select "Log in"

-- Select I agree to all registration/payment terms above

-- · Login to your student account

-- Select Bills & Payments on the left side menu

-- Select term

-- Select Create a new FACTS payment plan